Ace Eli and Rodger of the Skies: Production

 Steven Spielberg had developed the story of a flyer with a young son, containing themes that interested him: aircraft and flying and parental responsibility.
 He developed the premise with fellow Cal State alumni Claudia Salter, and hoped to direct it himself, but Richard D. Zanuck, who was then the president of 20th Century Fox, declined to hire Spielberg as director.
 Producers Robert Fryer and James Cresson hired John Erman to direct because he was older.
 The film originally ended with Eli committing suicide, but the studio recut it to give it a happier ending.
 Spielberg was so displeased by the film that he publicly complained it had been "turned into a really sick film.
 They should bury it."
 Spielberg would not make a film for Twentieth Century Fox until 2002's Minority Report (even then, this was a co-production with DreamWorks).

 Fryer, Cresson, Erman and Salter disapproved of the final edit of the film, which was extensively re-cut, and had their names removed.
 The film was released with pseudonyms several years after it was filmed.
 "The names included in the credit box above for those contributions appear on the screen and are fictitious.
 For the record, 'Ace Eli' was actually produced by Robert Fryer and James Cresson, written by Claudia Ann Salter and directed by John Erman."

 The scenes set in the town of "Monument" were actually filmed at Mount Hope, Kansas in 1971.
 Additional scenes were shot in Hutchinson and Haven, Kansas.
 In an article in The Hutchinson News about Pamela Franklin, she talked about her experiences of filming in a small Kansas town.

 The song "Who's for Complainin?", written and performed by Jim Grady, is featured in the title and end credits.

+Props from Ace Eli and Rodger of the Skies were used in the TV series M*A*S*H, also produced by 20th Century Fox.
+The first season episode "The Army-Navy Game" (originally broadcast in February 1973) ends with a bomb exploding and firing hundreds of propaganda leaflets into the air.
+The leaflets are actually "Ace Eli" flyers (identifiable in the high-definition version of the episode).